 Nonstandard lubrication will void the warranty on the hub.
 "You pays your money and you takes your choice," as the saying goes.

-The table below links to Shimano's documentation on the Alfine 11-speed hub and related products: Dealer manuals, user manuals and parts lists/exploded drawings.
+The table below links to Shimano's documentation on the Alfine 11-speed hub and related products: dealer manuals, user manuals and parts lists/exploded drawings.
+This documentation is available in pulditple languages -- there is a language selector on the Web pages.
 Shimano lists the parts of the internal mechanism only as modules.

 |SG-S7051-11||11-speed hub with electrical shifting,